Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 The Scientific Reason Behind Why Dogs Love Bones

-Further research has revealed that dogs are direct descended from wolves.
-Wolves are canines who lived in packs and hunted.
-Their ancient ancestors were ‘hypercarnivores,’ and their diet consists of at least 70 percent meat.
+Further research has revealed that dogs are directly descended from wolves.
+Wolves are canines that live in packs and hunt.
+Their ancient ancestors were ‘hypercarnivores,’ and their diet consisted of at least 70 percent meat.

 As evolution occurred, these animals developed strong jaws and teeth to eat large prey to sustain themselves.
 Since they could eat every part of the prey, including the bones, they did so.
 These strong teeth and jaws got passed down to modern dogs.
 So even today, dogs prefer to eat bones.

-Furthermore, bones are, in fact, good for your dog so incorporating a bone in their diet is actually beneficial.
+Furthermore, bones are actually good for dogs, so incorporating a bone in their diet is beneficial.

 Why do dogs like to chew bones and other stuff?